17 Best Flies For Ohio Steelhead: Proven Guide Flies

 This tungsten weighted Frenchie Nymph is one of the best Euro Nymphs for steelhead anywhere around the Great lakes region.

-The Frenchie fly is a steelhead magnet, thanks to its pink or fluorescent orange thorax.
+This fly is a variation of the pheasant tail nymph and is a steelhead magnet, thanks to its pink or fluorescent orange collar.
+Size 8 to 12.

-A great variation is the Tungsten Bead Hot Spot Pheasant Tail Jig Fly which looks identical, but the hook point stays up so you get fewer snags.
+A great variation is the Tungsten Bead Hot Spot Pheasant Tail Jig Fly, which looks identical, but the hook point stays up so you get fewer snags.

 Polish Pheasant Tail Nymph